reduxjs/redux/docs/Reference/API.md

 `createStore` with `applyMiddleware`, the [middleware](./Glossary.md#middleware) can interpret actions differently, and provide support asynchronous primitives like promises, observables, thunks or something else that makes sense for your project.

+By default, it returns the action you just dispatched, but the middleware can override the return result.
+For example, an async middleware may return a promise so you can wait for the dispatch completion.

 ##### Example (no middleware)